 Ana Arias: Private Consultant.
 Ana is an eco and socially-minded gourmet specialty foods expert, journalist and principal of Arias Global Consulting.
 A Costa Rican native, she works on multi-cultural relations, international business development, sales and negotiations in academic and professional publishing, corporate, agency, non-profit and municipality environments.
 Ana has a fire-in-the belly about promoting practical and inspiring contributions to the planet and its kin related to local and global social equity, organic agriculture and progressive entrepreneurship.

 Elizabeth Bennett: Assistant Professor of International Affairs, Lewis & Clark College (Portland, Oregon).
-Dr. Bennett holds a PhD in political science from Brown University and has published in several journals and edited volumes including the American Journal of Sociology, World Development, Sustainable Development, Globalizations, and the Social Enterprise Journal.
-She is the co-author of The Civic Imagination, an ethnography of activism in America and co-editor of The Handbook of Research on Fair Trade.
-Please visit: ElizabethAnneBennett.com.
+Dr. Bennett has a PhD in political science from Brown University.
+She has published in several journals and edited volumes including the American Journal of Sociology, World Development, Sustainable Development, Globalizations, and the Social Enterprise Journal, co-authored The Civic Imagination, an ethnography of activism in America, and co-edited The Handbook of Research on Fair Trade.
+See: ElizabethAnneBennett.com.

 Michael Carolan: Professor and Chair of Sociology, CSU.
 Dr. Carolan’s research focuses on food production and consumption.
 He is actively engaged in debates surrounding such phenomena as food insecurity, social and environmental sustainability, and the constitution of “value”.
 His most recent books include The Real Cost of Cheap Food, Reclaiming Food Security, and Cheaponomics: The High Cost of Low Prices.
 To learn more about Dr. Carolan, please visit: www.michaelcarolan.com